-South and Central American revenue decreased by 8% to \$95.6 million for the year, compared to the previous year.
-COVID-19 restrictions, predominantly in Argentina, Chile, and Mexico, have negatively impacted the performance of this region during the fiscal year.
+South and Central American revenue increased by 59% to \$151.6 million for the year, compared to the previous year.
+This region was heavily impacted by COVID-19 in the prior year and has shown signs of recovery throughout the fiscal year.

-Asia and Africa
+Australasia and Africa

-Asian and African revenue decreased by 11% to \$88.8 million compared to the same period last year.
-COVID-19 related shutdowns in the early part of the year have been the main cause of the decrease in revenue compared to the prior year.
+Australasian and African revenue increased by 49% to \$132.1 million, compared to the same period last year.
+The McKay acquisition is the main driver of the growth in the region.

-Gross margin percentage for the year was 14.8%, compared to 14.8% for the previous year.
-Depreciation expense totaling \$37.1 million is included in direct costs for the current year, versus \$37.6 million in the previous year.
-Adjusted gross margin, which excludes depreciation expense, was 23.4% for the year, compared to 24.0% for the previous year.
+Gross margin percentage for the year was 21.5%, compared to 14.8% for the previous year.
+Depreciation expense totaling \$40.6 million is included in direct costs for the current year, versus \$37.1 million in the previous year.
+Adjusted gross margin, which excludes depreciation expense, was 27.7% for the year, compared to 23.4% for the previous year.
+Contract renewals that covered inflation, and productivity improvements due to enhanced training programs, enabled margins to improve.
+Prior year margins were impacted by ramp-up costs due to rapid growth.